Double-click here to add your own text.

 Phillimore reference: Devon 17,5

-The mercantile Phoenicians traded to the Scilly islands, the Cassiterides, or land of tin, from the port of Cadiz,four hundred years before Christ.
+The Discovery of Great Britain by the Romans ,the mercantile Phoenicians traded to the Scilly islands, the Cassiterides, or land of tin, from the port of Cadiz, four hundred years before Christ.

 The Romans, for a considerable time, could not discover the place from whence the former procured the precious metal.
-They attempted to detect the trade, by following the course of a Phoenician vessel; but the master, faithful to the interest of his country, voluntarily run his ship ashore in another place; preferring the loss of all, rather than sillier n. foreign nation to become partakers of so profitable a secret.
+They attempted to detect the trade, by following the course of a Phoenician vessel; but the master, faithful to the interest of his country, voluntarily run his ship ashore in another place; preferring the loss of all, rather than consider a foreign nation to become partakers of so profitable a secret.

-Strabo says , that the Britons imported works of brass; but it is as certain, that they afterwards did themselves fabricate that metal into instruments.The Celts, a British, instrument, was made in this island.Numbers have been found in Yorkshire, and Essex", together with cinders, and lumps of melted metal;which evince the place of a forge.The Romans had then- founder- ies of copper in our island; and cast the metal into regular forms.A mass was found at Caer hen, the antient Conovium, four miles above Conway, which probably was smelted from the ore of the Snowdon hills;where of late years much has been raised.This mass is in shape of a cake of beeswax; and on the upper part is a deep concave impression, with the words Socio Romae; across these is impressed obliquely, in lesser letters, Natsol.
+COPPER. longer ignorant of arts than continents; especially ours, which lay far to the west of the origin of all science.
+Strabo says , that the Britons imported works of brass; but it is as certain, that they afterwards did themselves fabricate that metal into instruments.
+The Kelts, a British, instrument, was made in this island.
+Numbers have been found in Yorkshire, and Essex", together with cinders, and lumps of melted metal; which evidence the place of a forge.
+The Romans had then founderies of copper in our island; and cast the metal into regular forms.
+A mass was found at Kaerhen, the antient Conovium, four miles above Conway, which probably was smelted from the ore of the Snowdon hills; where of late years much has been raised.This mass is in shape of a cake of beeswax; and on the upper part is a deep concave impression, with the words Socio Romae; across these is impressed obliquely, in lesser letters, Natsol.
 I cannot explain it, unless Nat. stands for Natio, the people who paid this species of tribute; and sol. for solvit, that being the stamp- master’s mark.

-These cakes might be bought up hy a merchant resident in Britain, and consigned Socio RomaE, to his partner at Rome.The weight of this antiquity is forty-two pounds; Borlase, Antiq.
-256, 266.
+These cakes might be bought up by a merchant resident in Britain, and consigned to Socio Romae, to his partner at Rome.
+The weight of this antiquity is forty-two pounds; as in Borlase, Antiquities

+TIN.
+COPPER. and was not, as some writers imagine, limited by the western parts of Somersetshire.
+It is not to be imagined, that they could neglect a corner of our island, productive of a metal so useful in mechanics as tin, and which it yielded in such plenty, as to receive from that circumstance the name.
 So great was the intercourse that foreign nations had with the inhabitants bordering on Belerium, as to give them a greater scavoir vivre, and more extensive hospitality, than was to be found in other parts of the island.
 They were equally expert in working the mines, and preparing the ore, which lay in earthy veins within the rocky strata.
-They melted and purified it, then cast it into rows of cubes, and carried it to let is, the modern Mount St. Michael: from thence it was transported into Gaul; conveyed from the place it was landed at, on horses’ backs, a journey of thirty days, to the mouth of the Rhone, and also to the Massylians, and the town of Narbonne".
+They melted and purified it, then cast it into rows of cubes, and carried it to let is, the modern Mount Saint Michael: from thence it was transported into Gaul; conveyed from the place it was landed at, on horses’ backs, a journey of thirty days, to the mouth of the Rhone, and also to the Massylians, and the town of Narbonne".

 Copper.
-D id not Caesar and Strabo agree in their account, I should never have believed it possible that the Britons could have neglected their rich mines of copper, and have been obliged at first to import that metal.
+Did not Caesar and Strabo agree in their account, I should never have believed it possible that the Britons could have neglected their rich mines of copper, and have been obliged at first to import that metal.
 Perhaps the ore was less accessible, and the art of fusion unknown; for islands, from their very situation, must remain Diodorus Siculus,

 Geography by Ptolemy,

+Latin manuscript of the early fifteenth century Ptolemy's other main work is his Geography also called the Geographia, a compilation of geographical coordinates of the part of the world known to the Roman Empire during his time.
+He relied somewhat on the work of an earlier geographer, Marinos of Tyre, and on gazetteers of the Roman and ancient Persian Empire.
+He also acknowledged ancient astronomer Hipparchus for having provided the elevation of the north celestial pole for a few cities.
 The first part of the Geography is a discussion of the data and of the methods he used.
 As with the model of the Solar System in the Almagest, Ptolemy put all this information into a grand scheme.
 Following Marinos, he assigned coordinates to all the places and geographic features he knew, in a grid that spanned the globe.
-Latitude was measured from the equator, as it is today, but Ptolemy preferred[31] to express it as climata, the length of the longest day rather than degrees of arc: the length of the midsummer day increases from 12h to 24h as one goes from the equator to the polar circle.
-In books 2 through 7, he used degrees and put the meridian of 0 longitude at the most western land he knew, the "Blessed Islands", often identified as the Canary Islands, as suggested by the location of the six dots labelled the "FORTUNATA" islands near the left extreme of the blue sea of Ptolemy's map here reproduced.
+Latitude was measured from the equator, as it is today, but Ptolemy preferred to express it as climata, the length of the longest day rather than degrees of arc: the length of the midsummer day increases from twelve hours to twenty four hours as one goes from the equator to the polar circle.
+In books two through seven, he used degrees and put the meridian of "0" longitude at the most western land he knew, the "Blessed Islands", often identified as the Canary Islands, as suggested by the location of the six dots labelled the "FORTUNATA" islands near the left extreme of the blue sea of Ptolemy's map here reproduced.
+A 15th-century manuscript copy of the Ptolemy world map, reconstituted from Ptolemy's Geography circa AD one fifty, indicating the countries of "Serica" and "Sinae" (China) at the extreme east, beyond the island of "Taprobane" Sri Lanka, oversized, and the "Aurea Chersonesus" (Malay Peninsula).

 Brutus is explicitly the grandson,rather than son, of Ascanius ;